snowplow/documentation/docs/testing-debugging/snowplow-micro/what-is-micro/index.md

 ---
-title: "What is Snowplow Micro?"
+title: "Snowplow Micro Overview"
 sidebar_position: 0
+sidebar_label: "Overview"
 description: "Snowplow Micro is a lightweight version of the Snowplow pipeline that’s great for getting familiar with Snowplow, debugging and testing."
 hide_table_of_contents: true
 ---